Unfair and Deceptive Acts and Practices

 - Preconditions to litigation under each state's UDAP statute

 "This is the most thoroughgoing treatise on consumer law.
-If you only buy one manual (and that would be a mistake), buy this one!" — Stephen Gardner, Director of Litigation Center for Science in the Public Interest
+If you only buy one manual (and that would be a mistake), buy this one!" — Stephen Gardner, Stanley Law Group

 "A unique survey of UDAP law with which no other resource can compare." — State Bar of New Mexico News and Views